omeaman2/Project_RTOS/README.md

    back to a new wav file produces a valid new wav.
  - [✓] Make sure the graph is valid.
  - [✓] Be able to listen to a wav file.
- - [] In Fourier cancel only the most common frequencies (need to determine a cutoff in the fourier for that).
  - [] Add != null checks on pointers to malloced data.
  - [] Make the other arrays and and start and end noises optionally malloc.
  - [] Remove `make_zero` calls later.
 They are used for testing and take up